kestra-io/docs/content/docs/15.how-to-guides/loop.md

 ---
-title: How to loop over a list of values
+title: How to Loop Vver a List of Values in Kestra
 icon: /docs/icons/tutorial.svg
 ---

-How to to iterate over a list of values in Kestra.
+How to to iterate over a list of values in your flow.

+In this example, we can use `EachSequential` to iterate over a list of values.

 ```yaml
 id: each_nested